mattbsox/liberty-openldap/README.md

 mvn clean install liberty:start
 ```

-Connect to the application at [localhost:9080/ldap-test/](localhost:9080/ldap-test/).
+Connect to the application at [http://localhost:9080/ldap-test/](http://localhost:9080/ldap-test/).

 Enter your user's name and password into the login box.
 You'll need to use the whole name you entered earlier, e.g. `cn=user,dc=example,dc=org`.

-If all goes well you should see `Hello, from a Servlet!`
+If all goes well you should see a message ending with:  `Hello, from a Servlet!`

 To stop the server use: